 One part The Goonies, one part Ghostbusters, and one part Abbott and Costello Meet Frankenstein, after being overlooked in its initial release, The Monster Squad has been reanimated as a cult classic.
-On the 30th anniversary of its release, let's take a look back at some of its behind-the-scenes trivia.

 1. DIRECTOR FRED DEKKER WAS REJECTED BY TWO FILM SCHOOLS.